Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Methodology

 The climate loading ${\theta}$ is then defined as:

 ${\theta}$ can be interpreted as the proportion of climate-driven mortality relative to the total mortality.
 Alternatively, $\frac{1}{1-\theta}$ can be considered as a climate-related risk adjustment factor applied to the stochastic mortality component $\tilde{m}$.
 It should be noted that ${\theta}$ can take both positive and negative values.
 Under favorable weather conditions, we experience a reduction in mortality relative to the stochastic mortality component.
-This is referred to as ``mortality compensation'' in \citep{guibert2024impacts}.
 Therefore, we should expect a seasonal pattern in climate loading $\theta$, \textit{i.e.} high in winter and low in summer.
 The absolute value of $\theta$ reflects the magnitude of climate-driven mortality relative to the total mortality.

-The loading $\theta(x,t,i)$ can be used to compare climate-related risk across age groups and regions over time.
-As an example, we expect older age groups to be more vulnerable to extreme climate conditions, and therefore to have climate loadings with higher volatilities.
-We also anticipate regional variations in climate loadings, reflecting differing levels of resilience and adaptation to conditions such as heatwaves.